-Boys will wear burgundy plaid trousers, a white collared shirt, a house tie, grey v-neck jumper with burgundy trim and a grey tweed blazer with burgundy detail.
-Boys will wear grey socks and black shoes.
+Boys must wear burgundy plaid trousers or burgundy plaid shorts, a white collared shirt, a house tie, grey v-neck jumper with burgundy trim and a grey tweed blazer with burgundy detail.
+Boys will wear grey ankle or knee high socks and black shoes.

-Sixth Form pupils should wear a tailored suit as school uniform.
+Sixth Form pupils must wear a tailored suit as school uniform.
 These should be black, mid-dark grey or mid-dark blue.
 They may have discreet stripes or checks.
-They may also wear a shirt (or blouse with collar and sleeves for girls) in quiet, light colours or stripes but not highly patterned as their uniform.
-Girls will wear a house bin badge on their left lapel and boys will wear a house tie.
+They must also wear a shirt (or blouse with collar and sleeves for girls) in quiet, light colours or stripes but not highly patterned as their uniform.
+Girls must wear a house pin badge on their left lapel and boys will wear a house tie.

-Girls may wear either a tailored dress suit, trouser suit or a skirt suit, skirts must be a maximum of 2 inches above the knee, no skirts of a stretchy material are permitted.
-Shoes should be black or brown and with a heel suitable for school, with grey or black socks.
+Girls must wear either a tailored dress suit, trouser suit or a skirt suit, skirts must be a maximum of 2 inches above the knee, no skirts of a stretchy material are permitted.
+Shoes should be black or brown and with a heel suitable for school, with grey or black socks for boys and black, navy or natural tights for girls.